Theologian Peter O’Brien’s commentaries are no longer in print because of plagiarism accusations

 Who is Peter O’Brien?

-Peter O’Brien is an Anglican priest and New Testament scholar from Australia.
+Peter O’Brien is an Anglican priest, theologian, and New Testament scholar from Australia.
 After studying at Moore Theological College and the University of Manchester, he taught at Union Biblical Seminary in Yavatmal, India.
 After his time at UBS, he returned to his alma mater, Moore Theological College, eventually becoming its Vice Principal.
 He has written numerous books.
 In the year 2000, a collection of essays was published in his honor called, A Gospel for the Nations: Perspectives on Paul’s Mission: Essays Presented to Peter Thomas O’Brien on his Sixty-Fifth Birthday.
 Contributors included several notable scholars including D.A.
 Carson, Andreas Köstenberger, Richard Longenecker, I. Howard Marshall, and Moisés Silva.

 Accusations of plagiarism